enzoarguello512/node-rest-jwt/README.md

 In contrast, [`PermissionMiddleware`](https://github.com/enzoarguello512/node-rest-jwt/blob/main/src/common/middleware/common.permission.middleware.ts) checks a user's permissions. 😅

 As soon as a user is authenticated, they are given an _access token_ (in the response body) and a _refresh token_ (in the response headers).
-The _access token_ validates that they are authenticated and that they have sufficient permissions, while the _refresh token_ is used to see whether or not the session is still active and to create new _access tokens_ (which expire every 10 minutes).
+The _access token_ validates that they are authenticated and that they have sufficient permissions, while the _refresh token_ is used to see whether the session is still active and to create new _access tokens_ (which expire every 10 minutes).

 A total of two endpoints require cookies (to function correctly), while the rest use _access tokens_.